 Judges’ Council is the organization of National Garden Club members who have completed Flower Show School (a series of four classes) and the other necessary requirements to become Nationally Accredited Flower Show Judges.
 A new series of Schools was just completed in 2017 here in Montana.

-The Montana Judges’ Council has 37 members who meet regularly, twice yearly and informally, as frequently as possible.
-The Council’s goals include the promotion of Flower Shows and the education of the general public about goals and objectives of the National Garden Club organization.
+The Montana Judges’ Council meet regularly, twice yearly and informally, as frequently as possible.
+The Council’s goals include the promotion of Flower Shows and the education of the general public about goals and objectives of the National Garden Clubs organization.

 Why become a Judge?